-In order to test how accurately license holders could correctly identify newts, the researchers used images that did not display a context that could potentially influence the participants answers, such as geographical or environmental context.
+In order to test how accurately license holders are able to correctly identify newts, the researchers used images that did not display a geographical or environmental context that could potentially influence the participants answers.
 They sought to determine the following factors:

 - How experts sort and name images of different newt species.

 - Whether this was linked to (1) self-assessed identification ability; (2) perceived identification ability in comparison with peers; and (3) experience.

 - Whether the presence of certain diagnostic features in the images was linked to higher accuracy of identification.

 A total of seventeen licensed volunteers took part in the research.
 The study chose four species of newt found in the UK (smooth (Lissotriton vulgaris), palmate (L. helveticus), great crested and alpine (Ichthyosaura alpestris)) and through means of a Google search, pulled out twenty images of each species.
 The identification label of the online image was assumed to be correct and a preference towards images from sources perceived to be most reliable in terms of correct labelling was made, such as The Wildlife Trusts.
 The participants were asked to group the images as they saw fit and then to label each group according to species.